Attractions for the 2017, 109th Show include:

 Chopping Competition – Various classes include ‘Ta Ann Tasmania A&B Grade Championship and 375mm Single Handed Sawing Competition’; ‘William Adams 250mm Frontmarkers Handicap’; ‘Britton Timbers Standing Handicap’, 225mm and 250mm; ‘Kingston Bros Standing Handicap’, 300mm; ‘Tall Timbers 300mm Underhand’; ‘Armour Timber and Hardware 250mm Veteran’s Handicap’ and ‘Sustainable Timber Tasmania 250mm Junior Handicap’.

-Cooking Demonstrations – Tracey Martin of ‘Petuna Seafoods’ will again be returning to hold very popular cooking demonstrations, showcasing local produce such as octopus from ‘TOP Fish’, beef from ‘Greenhams’ and scallops provided by ‘Hursey Seafoods’.
+Cooking Demonstrations – Tracey Martin of ‘Petuna Seafoods’ will again be returning to hold very popular cooking demonstrations, showcasing local produce such as octopus from ‘TOP Fish’ and scallops provided by ‘Hursey Seafoods’ as well as working with different cuts of meat in conjunction with the meat demonstration.

 Displays – Patrons can visit Mike Thow with his reptiles, the ‘North West Bird Club’ and ‘Bonsai Society’, the ‘Veteran Car Club’ and the ‘Historical Machinery Club’.
 Jason Blake and Damien Smith will also be displaying their very impressive model trucks, in conjunction with a ‘Collectables Corner’.